Platt-John/John-Platt-DA-401-Project/writing/README.md

 # Writing Folder

-This folder contains writing files for your project.
+This folder contains writing files for my project.